JkoolCode/JkoolCode/README.md

     CompetitiveProgramming: {
                               ["HackerRank", "CodeChef", "Codeforces", "CSES Problem set"]
                             },
-   challenge: "I like to solve algorithms problems on the online judges" }
+   challenge: "I like to solve algorithm problems on the online judges" }
 }
 ```